Hemang1714/Clustering_PCA_KMEANS/README.md

 # Country Clustering
-Implemented pca technique and kmeans algorithm for clustering countries into groups based on their socio-economic status.
+Implemented PCA technique and K-means algorithm for clustering countries into groups based on their socio-economic status.